thousandbrainsproject/tbp.monty/rfcs/0000_cortical_messaging_protocol_cmp_v1.md

 ### 1.1 Constraints

-The Thousand Brains System imposes a number of constraints that a CMP implementation MUST maintain.
+The Thousand Brains Theory imposes a number of constraints that a CMP implementation MUST maintain.

 #### 1.1.1 Message Propagation Delay

 The Cortical Message propagation delay between the same sender and the same receiver MUST be constant for all steps.

-#### 1.1.2 Learning Modules Receive Before Vote
+#### 1.1.2 Module Processing Duration

+Each Module MUST take constant time to receive, process, and emit Cortical Messages.

+#### 1.1.3 Module Processing Completeness

-Learning Modules MUST process all received Observation Cortical Messages addressed to them before generating any Vote Cortical Messages for other Learning Modules.
+Each Module MUST process all received Cortical Messages.

-#### 1.1.3 Learning Modules Vote Before Output

-Learning Modules MUST send out Vote Cortical Messages (if any) before processing all received Vote Cortical Messages (if any).
-Learning Modules MUST process all received Vote Cortical Messages addressed to them (if any) before sending out other Cortical Message types.

-#### 1.1.4 Goal State Selectors Select From All Goals

-Goal State Selectors MUST receive every Goal Cortical Message addressed to them before generating any Cortical Messages for the Motor Modules.

 ## 2 Functional Specification